-Calling customer support is an incredibly annoying task that often becomes overwhelmingly frustrating.
+Calling customer support is an annoying task that often becomes overwhelmingly frustrating.
 First, you’ve got to find the correct phone number for your region, then you have to listen to the maddening automated system to navigate your way to the right department, and more often than not, you’ll be stuck with some elevator music while you wait on hold to speak to an actual human.
 If call volumes are spiking, it will take even longer.

 In an effort to make this experience a little less frustrating we’ve constructed some ways that you can avoid hold time and get an answer to your question quicker.

 Here are 5 Ways to Avoid Hold-Time: